Effects of long-term benzodiazepine use: Carcinogenicity

-Brain damage evidence
+Evidence of neurotoxicity

 In a study in 1980 in a group of 55 consecutively admitted patients having engaged in non-medical use of exclusively sedatives or hypnotics, neuropsychological performance was significantly lower and signs of intellectual impairment significantly more often diagnosed than in a matched control group taken from the general population.
 These results suggested a relationship between non-medical use of sedatives or hypnotics and cerebral disorder.

 A publication asked in 1981 if lorazepam is more toxic than diazepam.

 In a study in 1984, 20 patients having taken long-term benzodiazepines were submitted to brain CT scan examinations.
 Some scans appeared abnormal.
 The mean ventricular-brain ratio measured by planimetry was increased over mean values in an age- and sex-matched group of control subjects but was less than that in a group of alcoholics.
 There was no significant relationship between CT scan appearances and the duration of benzodiazepine therapy.
 The clinical significance of the findings was unclear.

 In 1986, it was presumed that permanent brain damage may result from chronic use of benzodiazepines similar to alcohol-related brain damage.
+However, alcohol has many off target effects which prelude its toxic effects, including direct organ toxicity, while benzodiazepines are highly selective in their mechanism of action and present with a significantly greater therapeutic index than alcohol.

 In 1987, 17 inpatient people who used high doses of benzodiazepines non-medically have anecdotally shown enlarged cerebrospinal fluid spaces with associated cerebral atrophy.

 Cerebral atrophy reportedly appeared to be dose dependent with low-dose users having less atrophy than higher-dose users.

 However, a CT study in 1987 found no evidence of cerebral atrophy in prescribed benzodiazepine users.

-In 1989, in a 4- to 6-year follow-up study of 30 inpatient people who used benzodiazepines non-medically, Neuropsychological function was found to be permanently affected in some people long-term high dose non-medical use of benzodiazepines.
+In 1989, in a 4- to 6-year follow-up study of 30 inpatient people who used benzodiazepines non-medically, Neuropsychological function was found to be permanently affected in some people with long-term high dose non-medical use of benzodiazepines.
 Brain damage similar to alcoholic brain damage was observed.
 The CT scan abnormalities showed dilatation of the ventricular system.
 However, unlike people who consume excessive alcohol, people who use sedative hypnotic agents non-medically showed no evidence of widened cortical sulci.
-The study concluded that, when cerebral disorder is diagnosed in people who use high doses of sedative hypnotic benzodiazepines, it is often permanent.
+The study concluded that, when cerebral disorder is diagnosed in people who abuse high doses of sedative hypnotics, it is often permanent.
+However, sampling bias limits extrapolation to other populations or contexts, as does the lack of ability to show causation from the observations made.